goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 - [ ] NettoHikari of ScilabSecrets.com - Wealth of Knowledge on battle chips, PET dip chip testing.
 Finding StickerApp Manufacturer.

-- [ ] [Gateonine](https://www.reddit.com/user/Gateonine) - Advance Chip Shell model, Pet emulation testing
+- [ ] [Gateonine](https://www.reddit.com/user/Gateonine) - All Chip Shell model,  Pet emulation testing

 - [ ] Enzan - Plug-in Pet codes

-- [ ] StackOverflow0x - Exe 4 Labels
+- [ ] StackOverflow0x - Exe 4/5/6 Labels

-- [ ] BlaXun - Progress Chip Shell model, Labels

 - [ ] AtomizerZero - Helped create the beta version of the dip chip based on my instructions.
 Used this to learn how to use Eagle.